lsst/pipelines_lsst_io/getting-started/multiband-analysis.rst

 Before going ahead and plotting a CMD from the full source table, you'll typically need to do some basic filtering.
 Exactly what filtering is done depends on the application, but source tables should *always* be filtered for unique sources.
 There are two ways that measured sources might not be unique: deblended sources and sources in patch overlaps.
-Additionally, some sources are "sky" objects added by ``detectCoaddSources.py`` for noise characterization that you need to filter out.
+Additionally, some sources are "sky" objects added by the coadd measurement step for noise characterization that you need to filter out.
 This section gives a brief introduction to removing duplicate and unwanted sources, for details see :doc:`/modules/lsst.pipe.tasks/deblending-flags-overview`.

 Finding deblended sources